ArtImageHub vs Adobe Photoshop: Which Is Better for Old Photo Restoration?

 Photoshop's AI features most relevant to old photo restoration:

 Colorize (Neural Filter): Good for black-and-white conversion.
-Results are plausible but can produce flat, uniform colors — especially on skin tones and complex textures.
+Results are plausible but can produce flat, uniform colors β especially on skin tones and complex textures.
 Manual touchup is typically needed for professional results.
+If you're working through how to colorize black-and-white photos on a specific era β like 1920s studio portraits or 1940s wartime photographs β you'll need to feed Photoshop era-accurate palette references by hand.
+For Civil War-era colorization, period uniform colors are especially unforgiving of the Neural Filter's default guesses.

-Smart Portrait (Neural Filter): Can smooth skin and adjust facial features, but is designed for modern portrait enhancement — not for recovering face detail from a 1960s print with soft focus and fading.
+Smart Portrait (Neural Filter): Can smooth skin and adjust facial features, but is designed for modern portrait enhancement β not for recovering face detail from a 1960s print with soft focus and fading.
+This becomes obvious when you try enhancing small cropped faces or sharpening faces in a group photo β Smart Portrait assumes modern sensor detail that simply isn't in the source pixels.

 Content-Aware Fill: Useful for filling in areas where physical damage (tears, missing corners) has destroyed content.
 Requires manual selection and can produce inconsistent results depending on the surrounding content.

-Spot Healing Brush: Excellent for removing scratches and small damage — but requires manual brushwork on each damaged area.
+Spot Healing Brush: Excellent for removing scratches and small damage β but requires manual brushwork on each damaged area.
 On a severely scratched print, this could take hours.
+The same applies when fixing out-of-focus old photos: Photoshop's sharpen filters can help but won't invent detail the lens never captured.

 Bottom line on Neural Filters: They're supplementary tools in a skilled editor's workflow, not a push-button restoration solution.
 They work best on top of extensive manual preparation.